Skip to content

 IndicatorDescription

-Total PnLAggregate PnL across all positions (green = profit, red = loss)
+Active PnLAggregate PnL across all open positions (green = profit, red = loss)

 Position Cards

-Each position is shown as a card with the following information:
+Each position is shown as a card with:

 • Exchanges — long exchange and short exchange